Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 - HOA/ARC: capture CC&Rs, lighting limits, materials boards, and meeting cadence.

 - Right‑of‑Way (ROW): Curb/apron/sidewalk, curb outlets, sidewalk underdrains, or work occupying the street typically need a ROW permit.
-Private elements in ROW (mailboxes, pilasters, planters, paver parkways, string‑light anchors, etc.) often require an Encroachment Maintenance & Removal Agreement (EMRA) recorded on title.
+Private elements in ROW often require an EMRA.
+Our driveway permits guide covers the full process.

 - Traffic Control: Any work affecting a lane/sidewalk usually needs a Traffic Control Permit with a DS‑269 traffic control plan.

 - Electrical & Gas: New circuits, sub‑panels, or gas piping for BBQs/fire features/heaters fall under MEP permits.
-Many are “Simple/No‑Plan” permits if minor; otherwise plan review applies.
+Our kitchen permits guide covers gas sizing, pressure tests, and electrical circuits.

 - Patio Covers & Pergolas: Most structural covers require a building permit.
 In the City of San Diego, some small patio covers may be exempt by bulletin criteria; electrical/mechanical still permitted separately.

-- Retaining Walls: Building permits are required except for very low, non‑surcharged conditions.
+- Retaining Walls: Building permits required for walls ≥3′ from bottom of footing or any surcharge.
 City offers Rapid Review for one simple CMU wall up to 6 ft using prescriptive details; anything with surcharge/tiering needs engineering.

 - Fireplaces & Fire Pits: Masonry or listed prefab fireplaces require a building permit; gas fire pits commonly require plumbing/gas (and electrical if igniters/controls).
 Observe fire‑clearances and WUI rules.